jhelvy/tmfConjoint/README.md

 # travelStats
-Compute statistics using Google Maps API
+Compute statistics for traveling in LA using Google Maps API